 That said, plenty of teams create solid OKRs only to stick to them long after it’s clear they’re not working.
 It may sound odd at first, but creating OKRs and staying laser-focused on them until they’re either achieved or new information indicates new OKRs are needed is the way to go.

 But the question then is: when do you know it’s time for a change?
 It’s easy to let the sunk cost fallacy trick you into changing far too late.
 This is why setting a cadence for reviewing OKRs is so useful.
-When those monthly or quarterly meetings are already in the calendar, it’s easier to take a step back, get out of our own heads, and make an objective decision about whether OKRs need to change.
+When those monthly or quarterly meetings are already on the calendar, it’s easier to take a step back, get out of our own heads, and make an objective decision about whether OKRs need to change.

 This kind of open communication is also important for building trust and transparency on your teams.
 It tells your team members that failing is okay as long as you learn from it.
 The result is teams with greater psychological safety that are more likely to experiment and develop better ways of working.